Different British and American Spellings to Dominate Word Games

 Verb Endings

-Another helpful standard from British English is how some verb endings can be used with an “s” rather than a “z.”
-This is effective since “s” tiles are more common than “z” tiles.
-So if you want to make a word like “organize” but don’t have a “z,” you can use an “s” to make “organise.”
-The only downside is that “s” tiles are only worth 1 point compared to 10.
+Another helpful standard from British English is how some verb endings can be used with an “S” rather than a “Z.” This is effective since “S” tiles are more common than “Z” tiles.
+So, if you want to make a word like “organize” but don’t have a “Z,” you can use an “S” to make “organise.”
+The only downside is that “S” tiles are only worth 1 point compared to “Z”, which is worth 10.

 • recognize / recognise